 - Clear patient identification, including patient name, telephone number and patient identification number in the body of the message.

 Where feasible, patients should be directed to use our Patient Portal (a secure internet tool that connects patients to their personal health information).

 Requests for Communicating with Patients in Other Electronic Formats

 Patients may request to be contacted via other electronic formats like texting.

 VCS only uses text messaging for appointment reminders or materials notifications, which both include limited information.
-Texting is not an approved form of communication with patient’s relating to their treatment or financial obligations.
+Texting is not an approved form of communication with the patient’s relating to their treatment or financial obligations.